 In 2020, Sofidel has had its greenhouse gas (GHG) emissions reduction targets to 2030 (scopes 1 and 2) approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.

 Another area of collaboration with WWF was the development of a strategy to improve the forest procurement process – in terms of the of certified sources (used as raw materials in the production process) – and transparency in reporting to stakeholders.
 Since 2016, 100% of the pulp used in the production process is certified by independent third parties with forest certification schemes (FSC®, FSC Controlled Wood and PEFC™).
 Much of the Sofidel Group tissue paper products in the Consumer and Private Label industries bear the FSC® (Forest Stewardship Council) mark.

-An initiative particularly worthy of note is the environmental education programme “I’ll Take Care of You: everyone’s contribution to a Planet for all” (“Mi Curo di Te: il gesto di ognuno per il Pianeta di tutti”) launched in 2015 and available for free to Italian primary and secondary schools.
-The initiative focuses on three major issues related to “water”, “climate” and “forests” – explained, from 2019, in light of the United Nations 2030 Agenda for Sustainable Development and 9 out of the 17 Sustainable Development Goals (SDGs).
+An initiative particularly worthy of note is the environmental education programme “I’ll Take Care of You” (“Mi Curo di Te”) launched in 2015 and available for free to Italian primary and secondary schools.
+The initiative focuses on three major issues related to “water”, “climate” and “forests” – explained, from 2019, in light of the United Nations 2030 Agenda and several Sustainable Development Goals (SDGs).